merquel/philips-airpurifier-coap/README.md

 It all goes back to some reverse engineering by @rgerganov and you can read about it here: https://xakcop.com/post/ctrl-air-purifier/

 Philips has recently introduced a proper API to remote control the devices.
-However, this only works with the Philips cloud and it is not public (yet?) but only integrates Google Home, Alexa and IFTTT.
-Using IFTTT with HA might be a more stable choice: https://ifttt.com/Philips_air_purifer
+However, this only works with the Philips cloud and it is not public (yet?) but only integrates Google Home and Alexa.
+It used to integrate IFTTT as well, but that seems discontinued.

 ## Credits